 In 1906, Vermont passed a law requiring all towns to provide advanced instruction either by maintaining a school or by paying tuition for their children to attend schools which already existed.
 The new law went into effect in April, 1907, and Thetford Academy appears on a list of approved Secondary Schools published the following year.
 From this time on, the Academy gradually changed its curriculum to meet the broadening needs of all the town’s young people.

-The Academy’s survival and growth in this century have largely been due to the dedication and lifelong effort of Carl Anderson, principal for 36 years (1925-1961), his successor Ruel Barrett, who served for 16 years (1961-1977), and Frederick G. Torrey, head of school for 12 years (1977-1989).
-After the loss by fire of the original building, they rebuilt and expanded Thetford Academy to include the seventh and eighth grades, constructed the Science and Agriculture Building, initiated a commitment to technology, and opened the school’s doors to the children of towns that designate the Academy as their high school or have school choice.
+The Academy’s growth in the twentieth century was largely due to the dedication and lifelong effort of Carl Anderson, principal for 36 years (1925-1961), his successor Ruel Barrett, who served for 16 years (1961-1977), and Frederick G. Torrey, head of school for 12 years (1977-1989).
+After the loss by fire of the original building, they rebuilt and expanded Thetford Academy to include the seventh and eighth grades, constructed the science and agriculture building, initiated a commitment to technology, and opened the school’s doors to the children of towns that designate the Academy as their high school or have school choice.

 Into the Twenty-First Century